Skip to main content

 Tuition Payment Plans

-Check with your college about their tuition payment plan options which allow you to pay direct expenses that have not been covered by financial aid in installments throughout the year rather than paying all at once.
-They sometimes have a small fee associated to start but don’t charge interest, unlike loans.
+Check with your college about their tuition payment plan options, which allow you to pay direct expenses not covered by financial aid in installments throughout the year rather than paying them all at once.
+They sometimes charge a small fee to start, but don’t charge interest like loans.

 Savings